kkoomen/uva-ahs-lesrooster/README.md

 - `./main.py --help`

 Example usages:
-- `./main.py -a randomizer -i 10`: runs `Randomizer` algorithms 10 times
+- `./main.py -a randomizer -i 10`: runs `Randomizer` algorithm 10 times
-- `./main.py -a randomizer -e csv`: runs `Randomizer` once and export the results to `csv`
+- `./main.py -a randomizer -e csv`: runs `Randomizer` algorithm once and export the results to `csv`
-- `./main.py -a randomizer -e ics -p`: runs `Randomizer` once, export the results to `ics` and plot the data with matplotlib.
+- `./main.py -a randomizer -e ics -p`: runs `Randomizer` algorithm once, export the results to `ics` and plot the data with matplotlib.

 # Proces logboek